-The Parkside Hotel & Spa opened in downtown Victoria in summer 2009.
-It’s a completely sustainable hotel, with a three-story green roof atrium; charging stations for electric vehicles; and outdoor gardens overflowing with fruit plants and herbs.
+The Parkside Hotel & Spa opened in downtown Victoria in summer 2018.
+It’s a completely sustainable hotel, with a three-storey green roof atrium; charging stations for electric vehicles; and outdoor gardens overflowing with fruit plants and herbs.
 The Parkside Hotel & Spa also features artwork throughout the property from local artists.
-The hotel has one- and two-bedroom suites available, as well as the City Club Lounge, the Parkside Spa, a rooftop patio, an indoor pool, a fitness center, pet-friendly suites, and films every night in the movie theater.
+The hotel has one and two bedroom suites available, as well as the City Club Lounge, the Parkside Spa, a rooftop patio, an indoor pool, a fitness centre, pet-friendly suites, and films every night in the movie theatre.

 The Shoreline Tofino

-Tofino’s premier boutique hotel, The Shoreline Tofino lies on the oceanfront in Tofino Inlet.
-The property includes an A-frame house—which sleeps up to six people—as well as two A-frame cabins that each have two suites.
-The Shoreline says its aesthetic is “modern surf shack cool” with a “retro laid-back vibe.”
+Tofino’s premier boutique hotel, The Shoreline Tofino is found on the oceanfront in Tofino Inlet.
+The property includes an A-frame house—which sleeps up to six people—as well as two A-frame cabins that each have two suites each.
+The Shoreline says its aesthetic is “modern surf shack cool” with a “retro laid back vibe.”
 If this description, combined with impressive waterfront views, sounds like your ideal getaway, then The Shoreline Tofino is the place to be.
-You can even rent the entire hotel for a special occasion.
+You can even rent the entire hotel for a special occasion too.

 Located in the heart of Port Hardy, Kwa’lilas Hotel is the town’s premier First Nations destination hotel.
-Kwa’lilas is a kwak’wala word that the Gwa’sala Nakwaxda’xw First Nations use to mean a place to sleep.
-Their history dates back to over 12,000 years ago, and the hotel shares this history and culture through local art, masks, and designs scattered throughout the hotel.
-There are 85 guest rooms on-site, as well as a restaurant that serves Aboriginal-inspired west coast cuisine daily.
+Kwa’lilas is a kwak’wala word the Gwa’sala Nakwaxda’xw First Nations use to mean a place to sleep.
+Their histories date back to over 12,000 years ago, and the hotel shares this history and culture through local art, masks, and designs scattered throughout the hotel.
+There are 85 guest rooms onsite, as well as a restaurant that serves Aboriginal-inspired west coast cuisine daily.
 Venture north to see why Port Hardy is Vancouver Island’s newest adventure destination.